What happens for the children at school?

 Within school, children are encouraged to maximise the benefits and opportunities that technology has to offer.
-We ensure that children learn in an environment where security measures are balanced appropriate with the need to learn effectively.
-At Thurton, we aim to equip children with the schools and knowledge of how to use technology appropriately and responsibly.
+We ensure that children learn in an environment where security measures are balanced appropriately with the need to learn effectively.
+At Thurton, we aim to equip children with the skills and knowledge of how to use technology appropriately and responsibly.

-We teach children how to recognise the risks association with technology and how to deal with them, both within and outside the school environment.
+We teach children how to recognise the risks associated with technology and how to deal with them, both within and outside the school environment.
+We do this through three main areas: CONTENT, CONTACT and CONDUCT.

 - All the children are involved in Safer Internet Day in February.